-There are natural remedies that can be helpful in increasing your chances of passing kidney stones, and preventing their development.
+These foods are natural remedies that can be helpful in increasing your chances of passing kidney stones, and preventing their development.
 It is important to first consult your doctor on the suitability of these remedies, especially if you have pre-existing medical conditions or are taking medication.

+- Fluids.
 Increasing your intake of fluids, especially water, is one of the best ways to prevent and treat kidney stones.

+- Citrus foods.
 Citrus foods such as lemons, lime, apple cider vinegar and oranges contain citric acid, which may help prevent new kidney stone formation and enlargement of existing stones.
 An easy way to increase your intake of citric acid is by adding citrus fruit juices to your water.

+- Calcium.
 As calcium stones are one of the most common types of kidney stones, you may think that you should avoid calcium to reduce the chances of getting kidney stones.

 However, the opposite is true.
 Eating calcium is important as it combines with oxalate in our stomach and intestines before it reaches the kidney.
 This allows oxalate to leave our body without forming kidney stones.

+- Wheatgrass.
 Wheatgrass contains compounds that increase urine flow, which allows stones to pass more easily and reduces your risk of developing kidney stones.